FAQ

 -

-Yes, with TOS/Windows compatible partitions data can easily be exchanged without any additional software with Windows (Windows XP and newer), Linux and macOS.
+Yes, data can easily be exchanged without any additional software with Windows, macOS, Linux and BSD.
 Both FAT16 and FAT32 partitions (the latter only with MagiC or MiNT) can be used for the data exchange.
+HDDRUTIL and HDDRIVER support partitioning in MBR and in the modern GPT format, which is the standard on PCs and Macs.

 -